Services I offer:

 5. "Google Across the Curriculum."

 * In this session participants will learn about the lesser known tools offered by Google to classroom teachers.
-This session goes beyond search and introduce participants to the Google Docs suite, Google Books, Google Groups, and other Google tools.
+This session goes beyond search and introduces participants to the Google Drive suite, Google Books, Google Plus, and other Google tools.

 6. "Developing a Powerful PLN (Personal Learning Network)."